BOJOP/asr/README.md

 Auto Speech Recognition Calendar
 ==========

-For simplicity during the setting process, Apache server need to be installed.
-Our team used Xampp so we'll provide a guide for Xampp.
+For simplicity during the path setting, Apache server need to be installed.
+Our team used XAMPP so we're providing a guide for XAMPP only.

+1. Install a distribution of XAMPP based on your platform (https://www.apachefriends.org/index.html)

-1. Clone or download this repository, assuming that the root folder is asr/
+2. Clone or download this repository, assuming that the root folder is asr/

-1. Install a distribution of Xampp from based on your platform https://www.apachefriends.org/index.html

-2. For MacOS, put the folder asr/ in /Applications/XAMPP/xamppfiles/htdocs/
+	- For MacOS, put the folder asr/ in /Applications/XAMPP/xamppfiles/htdocs/
+	- For Windows, put the folder asr/ in C:/xampp/htdocs/ (or the installed path)

+3. Run server based on your platform
-3. For MacOS, run manager-osx (type the word in Spotlight).
+	- For MacOS, run manager-osx (type the word in the Spotlight).
 Then go to "Manage Servers" tab, choose Apache Web Server and choose Start.
-The url localhost:80/asr should be the  the application.
+	- For Windows, "XAMPP Control Panel" should already be installed with XAMPP.
+The shortcut should be on your desktop.
+Open it and Press Start on the row that has Apache as a Module.

+4. Open the application website via the url localhost:80/asr

+For any issue, please contact us.

+Our Team
+- Korrawe   Karunratanakul  5731002421
+- Kitipong  Sirirueagnsakul 5731008221
+- Poomarin   Phloyphisut  5731091221
+- Suthum  Thitiananpakorn 5731109021